lucabortoluzzi921/compl_reti/README.md

-# Laboratory on data center routing
+# Complementi di reti (Advanced Computer Networks)
 This course provides students with practical experience in modern network architecture, protocols, and administration through hands-on virtual laboratories.
 Students will work with emulated network scenarios to master both theoretical concepts and practical implementations.

 See https://laurea.informatica.unito.it/do/corsi.pl/Show?_id=pgrx for more info.